-The Administration continues to assess the new website to ensure that it is meeting the needs of our customers.
+The Administration continues to assess the website to ensure that it is meeting the needs of our customers.
 The RMTA continues to increase social media presence since the website was redesigned in 2018.
 In an effort to further engage in social media, the RMTA twitter handles, added in 2018, directly link to the website.
 The website allows for our customers to submit comments regarding our customer service and roadway operation.
 During the COVID-19 coronavirus pandemic, the RMTA has used its website and social media presence to inform customers about Authority staffing reconfigurations and closures.

-Like most organizations throughout the country this past year, the RMTA had to shift from an office environment to a telework environment.
-As employees shifted to a teleworking environment, the Information Technology department worked to ensure employees' transition was seamless and the productivity was not reduced.
+Like most organizations throughout the country this past year, the RMTA has now shifted to a hybrid office and telework environment.
+As employees shifted to this model, the Information Technology department worked to ensure employees' transition was seamless and the productivity was not reduced.
+Moreover, committee and board meetings have shifted to a hybrid approach.
+As a result, the Authority has enhanced its conference room sound system capabilities to ensure that those participating in-person as well as through a video conferencing platform are able to participate fully in the meetings.

-The Information Technology department continues to work with Operations and HNTB, our engineering consultants, on the Toll system upgrade to ensure the network is fully capable of handling the increased amount of data that will be moving across it and to ensure the communication between the toll equipment and the RMTA network is linked properly.
+The Information Technology department continues to work with Operations and HNTB, our engineering consultants, and, as of this year, A-to-Be on the Toll system upgrade to ensure the network is fully capable of handling the increased amount of data that will be moving across it and to ensure the communication between the toll equipment and the RMTA network is linked properly.
+The IT department also continues to work with our current Toll System provider, TRMI, to ensure that their equipment is working and communicating across the RMTA's network up to TRMI's headquarters.